hexid/HexBot/README.md

 - Maven (for compiling GUI from source)
 - Java (>= 7u6 required for GUI)
 - Python (required for CLI or for GUI on Linux/Mac)
+- Mono / .NET (required for CLI or for GUI on Windows)